everruler12/roam2github/README.md

 Inspired by https://github.com/MatthieuBizien/roam-to-git

-roam-to-git has offered great peace mind knowing my Roam data is safe.
-However, backups regularly failed with unknown errors multiple times a week.
+Roam-to-git has offered me great peace of mind knowing my Roam data is safe.
+However, my backups regularly failed with unknown errors multiple times a week.
+People were emailing me with the same issues, and I couldn't help.
 Then it got to the point on 2021-01-28 where all my backups were failing.
-The creator is not very active with support, and I don't know enough Python to fork and make pull requests.
-So I decided to code my own backup solution from scratch using Node— with clearer logging to make troubleshooting easier.
+Roam-to-git's creator didn't seem active with addressing the issues, and I don't know enough Python fix his code.
+So I decided to write my own backup solution from scratch using Node— with clearer logging to make troubleshooting easier.

 ## Differences from roam-to-git